 The Roth IRA contribution is done, and the money has been transferred to the proper accounts.

-We missed our goal to save over $60,000 for real estate investing.
-We made it 74% of the way. and would have made it all the way if, ironically, we didn’t spend it on real estate.
+We missed our goal to save over $75,000 for real estate investing.
+We made it 92% of the way.
+We would have made it all the way if our take-home pay was as high as it was last year.

-December was mediocre in terms of dividends, and we didn’t break any records in 2022.
+December was mediocre in terms of dividends, right on par with last year.

-A little crazy that 44% of the dividends come in the last month of the year!
-Even with that end of the year push, we fell about $1,000 short of reaching the passive income goal.
+That said, 60% of the dividends did come in the last month of the year!
+With that end-of-the-year push, we were able to reach the passive income goal.

 I did a reading goal again this year.
-I thought I could do 3.
+I failed pretty badly on this one.

-I’ve been going to the gym again and running off and on.
+I’ve been going to the gym and running pretty routinely.
 That’s been helping.
-I just need to be more consistent and I need to eat healthier.
+I just need to be more consistent, start lifting weights, and I need to eat healthier.